RodgerOliver/ethical-hacking/README.md

   * `msfconsole`
   * `use exploit/multi/handler`
   * `show options`
-  * Set the correct the correct payload, Lhost and Lport, and then exploit.
+  * Set the correct the correct payload path, Lhost and Lport to your IP and the port to the port that your backdoor uses, and then exploit.

 ### Deliver the backdoor by a fake update